geopm/geopm/service/docs/source/runtime.rst

 Resource Manager Integration
 ----------------------------

-The GEOPM HPC Runtime package can be integrated with a compute cluster resource manager by modifying the resource manager daemon running on the cluster compute nodes.
+The GEOPM Runtime package can be integrated with a compute cluster resource manager by modifying the resource manager daemon running on the cluster compute nodes.
 An example of integration with the SLURM resource manager via a SPANK plugin can be found in the `geopm-slurm git